SVD-PINNs: Transfer Learning of Physics-Informed Neural Networks via Singular Value Decomposition: Experimental Results

 In this section, we report experimental results on transfer learning of PINNs in solving high dimensional PDEs ($10$-d Allen-Cahn equations and $10$-d hyperbolic equations) via optimizing singular values.
 Compared with the simple method that fixes the hidden layer, the proposed method achieves lower relative error for the solution.

 All parameters are optimized by the Adam optimizer with the learning rate $1$e-3, except updating singular values in the proposed SVD-PINNs method.
-Two-hidden layers fully connected neural networks are adopted.
+Two-hidden-layer and fully connected neural networks are adopted.